-Each child received an adorable Lego Minifigure inspired screenprinted shirt (from Made by Morgan).
-Morgan even made girlie versions where the minifigure had a hair bow!
+Each child received an adorable Lego Minifigure shirt.
+There were even girlie versions where the minifigure had a hair bow!
 They also got a printable sticker name tag at their place setting and we placed it on their backs.
 The kids wore these at the party.

 Jeffrey and his brother, Pierson, and I got to wear awesome Lego bracelets that are from Reware Style.
 These are the most precious bracelets and the kids all loved them!
 I have actually been wearing mine lately and love it.

 Wow.
 What a blast this was!
 I will always remember Jeffrey’s 6th Birthday Party!
 I hope he will, too!

 I hope these posts have given you ideas and inspiration for your own children’s parties!

 All of the printable designs shown are available in the shop!

 Stay tuned this Friday for a FABULOUS giveaway related to this party!

 Complete Event Styling & Concept: Anders Ruff

 Printable Invitation and Decor: – Anders Ruff Shop